LogicCores/0.workspace/README.md

   7. Switch to a clone of the [github.com/0system/0system.0](https://github.com/0system/0system.0) inlined source release of Zero System if you need or want to patch Zero System.
 We encourage you to contribute your changes back to the community so everyone can benefit. *note: Point 2 from above equally applies*
   8. Run the *whole system test suite* against any **new deployment** and ensure *all new unique paths are test covered*.
   9. Attempt to *integrate every new feature* into the foundation that Zero System provides to the greatest extent possible and *seek guidance from others* where needed.
 Share your contributions with others whenever you can.
 Build your own ideas into your clone and give others the space to build their own ideas into their own clones.
 Agree as a community to learn from each other to build a meta platform that can accomodate everyones' unique way of thinking and working in a non-restrictive and whole-enhancing way.
-  10. Welcome every new user equally and know that condensed diversity to accomplish a common goal and satify a common need in a whole-enhancing way is an incredible force.
+  10. Welcome every user equally and know that condensed diversity to accomplish a common goal and satify a common need in a whole-enhancing way is an incredible force and requires mutually respectful inclusiveness.

 Governance
 ==========

-This project is governed by [Christoph Dorn](http://christophdorn.com) who is the original author and self-elected as the [Benevolent Dictator For Life](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life) to continuously steer this project onto its originally intended goal of providing an **Open Source** and **Free Foundation** to build **Web Software Systems** on. **Every software user in the world** must be able to obtain a copy of Zero System and *deploy a customized instance* of it for **free; forever.**
+This project is governed by [Christoph Dorn](http://christophdorn.com) who is the original author and self-elected [Benevolent Dictator For Life](https://en.wikipedia.org/wiki/Benevolent_dictator_for_life) to continuously steer this project onto its originally intended goal of providing an **Open Source** and **Free Foundation** to build **Web Software Systems** on. **Every software user in the world** must be able to obtain a copy of Zero System and *deploy a customized instance* of it for **free; forever.**

 Provenance